omoze3/PKI-Portfolio-OmozeIdehenre-/labs/week-06/submissions/02-broken-chain/00-lab-02-broken-chain.md

 Implement a post-renewal certificate deployment checklist that includes full-chain validation before a renewed certificate is placed into production.
 In addition, maintain certificate inventory and automate validation checks to ensure required intermediate certificates are installed after every renewal.

 Diagnostic Steps
-Document each step of the PKI Diagnostic Framework as you worked through it.

 Step 1 — Retrieve
 Command used: